PelagusWallet/pelagus-extension/rfb/rfb-5-control-compatile-addresses.md

 ## Background

-The Taho wallet was built with the intent of supporting not only multiple networks, but multiple networks that might be of different types (e.g., non-EVM).
+The Pelagus wallet was built with the intent of supporting not only multiple networks, but multiple networks that might be of different types (e.g., non-EVM).
 This was a core design strategy, but it's often the case that ongoing development can deprioritize certain thinking that maintains the